Inkapa/latex-ocr/README.md

 - Insert menu and a toolbar for fractions, roots, sums, integrals, environments, Greek letters, and text/math styles.
 Selections are wrapped in place.
-- Toggle the math at the cursor between inline (`$...$`) and display (`\[...\]`) style.
+- Toggle between inline (`$...$`) and display (`\[...\]`) style.
-- Screen-snip OCR: select a formula on screen and get the LaTeX for it.
+- Screen-snip OCR: select a rendered formula on your screen(s) and get the LaTeX for it.
 - Two OCR backends: an on-device ONNX model (default) or a pix2tex-compatible HTTP server.
 - Export the preview as PNG, JPEG, or PDF.